manoverboard/AndrewBoardman/_posts/2017-09-25-introduction.md

 ---
 layout: single-post

-label: Title
+label: Excerpt Content
-type: text
+type: textarea
-name: main-title
+name: excerpt
 main-title: Welcome to the Forestry Demo Site!

-label: Date
-type: datetime
-name: date
 config:
-  date_format: "YYYY/MM/DD"
+  date_format: YYYY/MM/DD
-  time_format: "HH:MM:SS"
+  time_format: HH:MM:SS
   display_utc: false
-date: 2017-12-31T12:00:00+00:00
+date: 2017-12-31 12:00:00 +0000

-label: Main Image
-type: file
-name: main-image
-main-image: "/../../uploads/ab-image.jpg"
+main-image: "/uploads/blog-image.jpg"

-label: Caption
-type: text
-name: caption
 caption: This guy never looked happier.

-label: Excerpt Content
-type: textarea
-name: excerpt
 excerpt: If you haven’t read an article about creating for the web, well, you’re about to.
 It’s not going to be very long but you might actually enjoy it.
 In fact, I’m willing to bet that this will be the best piece about the web that you’ve read in a few years.
 Another sentence
+number: 1
+title: Another Post

 ---
 If you haven’t read an article about creating for the web, well, you’re about to.
 It’s not going to be very long but you might actually enjoy it.
 In fact, I’m willing to bet that this will be the best piece about the web that you’ve read in a few years.
 It’s about responsibility and how, before activism can even begin, designers need to start taking serious care of the world.
 No more designing for shitty companies and no more designing for multinational hellholes that don’t respect your work.